 Entrepreneurship furthers social change in society

-Entrepreneurs break with tradition and the status quo to push the economy to new and exciting directions.
+Entrepreneurs break with tradition and the status quo to push the economy in new and exciting directions.
 Often, entrepreneurs are responsible for the development of the latest, greatest products, rendering old methods and systems obsolete.
 They can also bring more awareness to a gap in social services or goods and identify weak spots in society.

 Entrepreneurship creates a healthy, balanced economy

 Left unregulated, research has shown that entrepreneurship can lead to unfair market practices and corruption, as well as income inequality.
-This is why the government often helps to develop the entrepreneurial ecosystems, supporting entrepreneurs through programs and venture capitalism to maintain a healthy, balanced economy.
+This is why government often helps to develop the entrepreneurial ecosystems, supporting entrepreneurs through programs and venture capitalism to maintain a healthy, balanced economy.
 The government also supports business incubators, education programs for entrepreneurs, and other resources to encourage entrepreneurship.

 Who are some noteworthy Canadian entrepreneurs?